 3-6 cloves garlic, chopped

-Add peanut butter, juice the limes, add chopped garlic, coconut milk, tamari, cilantro, basil, and sriracha to a food processor or blender.
+Add peanut butter, and juice limes, add chopped garlic, coconut milk, tamari, cilantro, basil, and sriracha to a food processor or blender.
 Blend until smooth.
-You may have to add a little extra coconut milk or a couple tablespoons of water so it will pour out of the mixer.
+You may have to add a little extra coconut milk or a couple of tablespoons of water so it will pour out of the mixer.
 Voila!
 This is the only peanut sauce recipe you need.